-My grandmother asked my uncle to send a telegram to my mother seeking details about her son who was now joining school.
-My uncle agreed to do but he didn’t see any sense being out of class because I didn’t have a name.
-He said, “let him use mine, He will be called Musa Wafula”
+My grandmother asked my uncle to send a telegram to my mom seeking details about her son who was now starting school.
+My uncle agreed to do, but he didn’t see any sense being out of class because I didn’t have a name.
+He said, “let him use mine, He will be called Musa Wafula.”

 Then came time to be registered for lower Primary.
 There was no birthdate, no cell phones and the only way to get my birth details was to wait for my mother.
 What Mr. Likavo does is to look at me said,

-“ You are almost the same age with my son Alphonce.
-I will use the same year he was born, the specific birthdate you will figure out in future”.
+“ You are almost the same age as my son Alphonse.
+I will use the same year he was born, the precise birthdate you will figure out in future”.

-I nodded in agreement and said “yes teacher.”
-Those days teachers explained and taught in mother tongue, Although I was brought up in a cosmopolitan county where people communicated in Swahili, my native language was a must lest I loose identity.
+I nodded in agreement and said, “yes teacher.”
+Those days teachers explained and taught in mother tongue, Although I was brought up in a cosmopolitan county where people communicated in Swahili, my native language was a must lest I lose my identity.
 The county hosted different tribes who coexisted well then.
 So my teacher explained in both languages.
 My native Luhya and Swahili to make sure I understood.

 That stuck in my head and when I joined high school down the coast.
 I realized most people fancied their birthdays.
 I had a makeshift birthday, so birthdays never meant anything to me.
 I found people enjoyed that day.
 I asked my mom what my birthdate is and she said,